Samuel Troilius: Biography

-He was born in Stora Skedvi parish in the province of Dalarna.
+Samuel Troilius was born on 22 May 1706 in Stora Skedvi parish in the province of Dalarna.
 His parents were Olof Troilius and Helena Gangia.
 His father was a vicar in the Church of Sweden.

-In 1724, he had become student in Uppsala University, and was by 1734 appointed assistant professor of Greek and Roman literature, after having disputed in 1732 with the thesis De magnetismo morum naturali.
+In 1724, he was studying at Uppsala University, and was by 1734 appointed assistant professor of Greek and Roman literature, after publishing his thesis in 1732 "De magnetismo morum naturali".

 He was ordained in 1736 and in 1740 he became a priest.

 Troilius moved to Stockholm in 1740 as court chaplain, and the following year became the confessor of the Swedish Royal Family.
 In 1751, he was unanimously elected new Bishop of Västerås following the death of Andreas Kallsenius.

 In 1760, after the death of Henric Benzelius, he was elected Archbishop of Uppsala.
 In 1760, Troilius also was elected a member of the Royal Swedish Academy of Sciences.
+Also in that year, he acquired the ironworks at Vira Bruk from his brother-in-law.

+He died on 18 January 1764.

+Marriages

 His marriages were with Anna Elisabeth Angerstein in 1740 and with Brita Elisabet Silfverstolpe in 1751.
 In 1756, he and his descendants were ennobled under the surname von Troil.
 His son Uno von Troil (1746–1803) also served as Archbishop of Uppsala.